History of The Musical Stage

 story of two brothers separated by adoption who wind up on a tragic collision

 course.
-This one lasted two years in New York thanks to a determined
+This tear-jerker lasted two years in New York thanks to a determined

 producer, but it never recouped its original costs.
 A West End revival